megatronComing/ipv4-calculator-py-v2/README.md

 This script searches subnets by required host numbers from a given ipv4 network ID with subnet length.
+Compared to project ipv4-calculator-py, this version is more efficient, and it supports GUI.

 # Rum from command line
 ## Prerequisites